vishipayyallore/eshop-services-products/Readme.md

 ## New Features

-> 1. Docker Commands with Volume Mounts
+> 1. [Docker Commands](./Documentation/Sessions/DockerCommandsForMongo.md) for MongoDb Container with Volume Mounts
-> 1. Configuring the configuration
+> 1. Configuring the configuration with a Demo
 > 1. DTO
 > 1. Auto Mapper